scipag/btle-sniffer/README.md

                        [-r] [-c]

     Scan for Bluetooth Low Energy devices and gather information about them.
-This program will only run onLinux systems and will require root permissions.
+This program will only run on Linux systems and will require root permissions.

     optional arguments:
       -h, --help            show this help message and exit